Utsjoki region is a fishing paradise, far from the crowds.

 What this means for fishing tourism, is that the catch and release -type of fishing or fishing as just a leisure activity is very rare in our region.
 When we go to catch fish, it is to provide a meal to someone (if not to the one who catches the fish, then to for example older members of the community, who are not able to go fishing them-selves anymore).

 Catching fish to eat is a long tradition in our remote community, but this culture might change at some point, with the increasing popularity of fishing as a sport.
-But until we reach the point of jeopardized fish stocks, we are happy to cook your catch for you on open fire, smoked in traditional way or as traditional raw salted fish (like ”gravlax”).
-If you don´t enjoy eating the fish you catch, we are happy to donate it to elderly people in our village!
+But as long as the fish stock seems to be in steady condition, we are happy to cook your catch for you on open fire, smoked in traditional way or as traditional raw salted fish (”gravlax”).
+If you don´t enjoy eating the fish you catch, you can always choose to donate it to elderly people in our village!

-It is difficult to find any other place with such good fishing opportunities, but with good services and spectacular wilderness setting.
+It is difficult to find any other place with such good fishing opportunities in the most peaceful surrounding, good services and spectacular wilderness setting.